MissionMarsFourthHorizon/operation-remote-resupply/Module 5 (Draft)/Operation Remote Resupply, Part 5.md

     _The workbook heading_

 1. Add another documentation cell to the workbook.
-Then paste the following text into the cell to serve as an introduction to the workbook:
+Then paste the following text into the cell to serve as an introduction:

 	```
-	Have you ever considered what time it is on Mars?
+	Have you ever asked yourself what time it is on Mars?
 It's not an abstract question when you have settlers on Mars and need to communicate with them.
 Earth time can be converted to Mars time in a few simple steps.
 	```

 1. Add a documentation cell to the workbook and insert the text below.
 Then highlight "Milliseconds Since January 1, 1970" and use the **Format** > **Heading** > **Level 2** command to format the text as a subheading.